 The ‘Moving Upstream’ series by Veditum is an attempt to document the rivers of India, bringing out first person narratives as well as large scale data archives on the river ecosystem and life of the people of the basin.
 We hope to bring out this information to the public in an open and easily accessibly format.
 We’ve already documented a couple of rivers under this project, the results of which will be shared with you soon.

-Starting with the Betwa river project in partnership with Datameet, we’re opening up this opportunity to involve more young minds in this project.
+The walk along Betwa river is in continuation to our efforts towards documenting Indian river systems.
+We’re opening up this opportunity to involve more young minds in this project.
 This post will take you through a brief introduction of the Betwa river, following which you can visit the application page to read more on how to apply!

 About the Betwa

 The Betwa River, a tributary of the Yamuna, takes shape North of Hoshangabad very close to the ancient Bhimbetka caves.
 It then cuts north through Madhya Pradesh and then veers east through Bundelkhand before joining the Yamuna in Uttar Pradesh.
 The river provides water to Bhopal city and sustains a number of industries in the region.
 It also lies in a region that has come to be considered as ‘drought-prone’.
 In this area about 800 – 1000 mm of rainfall is received annually but the erratic nature of rainfall inter-annually has been detrimental to agriculture.